jpmslima/SlytheRINs/documentation.md

     - Average Clustering Coefficient.
     - Average Shortest Path Length (calculated for the most significant connected component if the graph is disconnected).

-- **Degree Distribution Plot:** A bar chart showing the distribution of node degrees (how many nodes have k connections).
+- **Degree Distribution Plot:** A bar and scatter charts showing the distribution of node degrees (how many nodes have k connections).
+Checkboxes allow toggling log scales for the X and Y axes to help identify potential power-law distributions characteristic of scale-free networks.

+- **Aggregated Degree Distribution (All Networks):**
+Shows the mean count of nodes (P(k)) for each degree (k) across all uploaded networks.
+The shaded area represents +/- standard deviation.
 Checkboxes allow toggling log scales for the X and Y axes to help identify potential power-law distributions characteristic of scale-free networks.

 ### <a name='Part2:ChemicalInteractionAnalysis'></a>6.2.
 Part 2: Chemical Interaction Analysis